Why the banks are guaranteed to lose us money

 But You Don’t Want to Invest?

-You can keep using traditional bank accounts.
 If you do not take the time to change your financial strategy, though, you’ll end up seeing a loss.
 It may not be as difficult as you realise to make the switch, though.
 By moving what’s in your traditional bank accounts into financial investment accounts, you’ll see a significant rate of return, potentially, and you’ll stop losing money in the process.

 Mike Coady is an expat expert based in Dubai and is on hand to help with all of the above and more.